Mariner10/Triangular-inator/README.md

 - local_logs_directory = Where the logs are stored on your machine. i.e "/Users/me/Desktop/Programming/Python/Triangular-inator/logs/"

 - serverHostname,serverPort,serverUser,serverPass = These variables are for accessing a separate server to download your data if it is not ran locally, if you have no intention on using this function you can leave these blank.

+- yourGmail = This is the gmail account that will be sending out updates to all the participants in the life360 circle!
+- gmail_SENDING_appPass = this is the [app password you can generate](https://itsupport.umd.edu/itsupport?id=kb_article_view&sysparm_article=KB0015112) for the gmail account that allows it to send and receive mail.

 You will need to create sub-folders within the logs folder, one for each member's ***first*** name in your group's circle.